techinpark/appstore-status-bot/README.md

 # Introduce 🤷🏻‍♂️
-App Store Connect status bot is a simple bot script fetches your app info directly from App Store Connect and post changes in slack as a bot using github-actions, help of fastlane`s [Spaceship](https://github.com/fastlane/fastlane/tree/master/spaceship)
+App Store Connect status bot is a simple bot script fetches your app info directly from App Store Connect and post changes in slack as a bot using `github-actions`, help of fastlane`s [Spaceship](https://github.com/fastlane/fastlane/tree/master/spaceship)

 # Features 🍯
 - 🚀  Fetch appstore connect info using apppstore connect API
-- 📣  share your application `status` information to your slack workspace
+- 📣  Share your application `status` information to your slack workspace
+- 📦  For using this bot, Just `fork` this repository is `Super Easy`
-- Localization support
+- `Localization` support  (`english`, `korean`)

 # Preview 🤖
 <img src="./.github/images/preview.png" width="70%">